siddharth-2001/chatapp/README.md

 ## Endpoints

 # User
+- /api/online-users/ (GET)
+  Get a list of all the online uses.
 - /api/register/ (POST)
   ~ Post these value
   ~ name, phone, password (All of them are strings)